spcourse/shakespeare/optimize-unique-words/contents.md

-# Optimize the unique words classifier
+# Unique words part 1: optimize the classifier

 The aim is to program a classifier capable of deciding if text fragments are written by Shakespeare.
 This task involves a set of words characteristic of Shakespearean writing to categorize the fragments.